tomojitakasu/PocketSDR/README.md

-# **PocketSDR - An Open-Source GNSS SDR, ver.
-0.7**
+# **Pocket SDR - An Open-Source GNSS SDR, ver.
+0.8**

 ## **Overview**

-PocketSDR is an open-source GNSS (Global Navigation Satellite System) receiver based on SDR (software defined radio) technology.
-It consists of a RF front-end device, some utilities for the device and GNSS-SDR APs (application programs) written in Python.
-It supports almost all signals for GPS, GLONASS, Galileo, QZSS, BeiDou and SBAS.
+Pocket SDR is an open-source GNSS (Global Navigation Satellite System) receiver based on SDR (software defined radio) technology.
+It consists of a RF front-end device, some utilities for the device and GNSS-SDR APs (application programs) written in Python and C. It supports almost all signals for GPS, GLONASS, Galileo, QZSS, BeiDou, NavIC and SBAS.

 The RF front-end device consists of 2 CH Maxim MAX2771 GNSS RF front-end IC (LNA, mixer, filter, ADC, frequency synthesizer) and Cypress EZ-USB FX2LP USB